Our following MANDATORY Guidelines will help us serve you better:

 - Keep a 6-FOOT distance.
 If there are already several people inside the shop, please wait right outside the shop or downstairs.

-We’ll only work on freshly laundered or otherwise CLEAN clothes, incl. new clothes.
+We’ll only work on freshly laundered, new, or otherwise CLEAN clothes.
 You must WASH OR DRY CLEAN your items before bringing them over unless they’re new.
 We reserve the right to refuse to alter any dirty/smelly clothes.

 We’re here for you and your alterations needs.
-After all, we LOVE serving you and your families, and we really enjoy seeing how happy our work makes you.
+We LOVE serving you and your families, and we really enjoy seeing how happy our work makes you!

-Therefore, if you’re currently feeling sick or have felt such symptoms in the past seven days, or have been outside of the state, please don’t visit us yet and watch out for the additional guidelines we’ve listed above.
+Therefore, if you’re currently feeling sick or have felt such symptoms in the past seven days, or have been outside of the state, please don’t visit us yet.

-If you’re otherwise healthy and haven’t traveled outside the state or been in contact with someone who’s sick, you’re welcome to stop by during business hours.
+If you’re otherwise healthy and haven’t been in contact with someone who’s sick, you’re welcome to stop by during business hours.

 Help us help you.

-Thank you for your understanding and we wish you a healthy season.
+Thank you for your understanding and we wish you a healthy rest of the season.

-And if you think you’re sick or are experiencing any symptoms, again, please don’t stop by until you’re better (this is for our sake and that of our customers), and immediately contact your medical provider by phone.
-THANK YOU.
+And if you think you’re sick or are experiencing any symptoms, again, please don’t stop by until you’re better (this is for our sake and that of our customers and building mates), and contact your medical provider.